A degeneration approach to Skoda's Division Theorem: Berndtsson and Lempert's proof of the L2 extension theorem, revisited

-The proof of Theorem \ref{thm:L2-extension} is in many respects quite similar to the proof of Theorem \ref{thm:SkodaBL}, and indeed the Berndtsson and Lempert approach to the $L^2$ extension theorem served as an inspiration for the proof of Theorem \ref{thm:SkodaBL}, as already mentioned in the introduction.
+The proof of Theorem \ref{thm:L2-extension} is in many respects quite similar to the proof of Theorem \ref{thm:SkodaBL} and indeed, as already mentioned in the introduction, the Berndtsson and Lempert approach to the $L^2$ extension theorem served as an inspiration for the proof of Theorem \ref{thm:SkodaBL}.
 Hence, we will not delve too much into the analogous technical details (that are in any case already described in \cite{BerndtssonLempert2016}) and instead focus on the differences and the general philosophy.